lukeproske/huckleberry-pi/README.md

 9. Add a piece of double-sided kapton tape to the back of the power bank
 10. Route the USB cables & adapters as shown
 11. Screw the enclosure back onto the enclosure front using 6 M3x10mm countersunk head bolts

+# Design Notes
+I designed the 3D parts in Solidworks.
+Let me know if you're interested in the modifying the design and I can post the solidworks files.